iuyhcdfs/iuyhcdfs.github.io/_posts/2020-08-23-Nonsense-Literature.md

     <div class="item">
       <header>
       <h3 align="right" style="word-break:keep-all">
-        We don't care how hard you ever try, you're a coward losing your emotions<div></div>
+        Don't care how hard you ever try, you're a coward losing your emotions<div></div>
-        Sharpened wit lexical katana, is it useful or just a joke now?<div></div>
+        Sharp wit lexical katana, is it useful or just a joke now?<div></div>
         <br>
         Palpitations and high tension<div></div>
         You take a breath but never give it back<div></div>